 Such historical alterations have continued for the more than 50 years since 1949, and all efforts to restore historical truth have been ruthlessly blocked and eliminated by the CCP.

 When violence becomes too weak by itself to sustain control, the CCP resorts to deception and lies, which serve to justify and mask the rule by violence.

 The CCP promised land to the peasants, factories to the workers, freedom and democracy to the intellectuals, and peace to all.
 None of these promises has ever been realized.
-One generation of Chinese died deceived and another generation continues to be cheated.
-This is the biggest sorrow of the Chinese people, the most unfortunate aspect of the Chinese nation.
+One generation of Chinese died deceived, and another generation continues to be cheated.
+This is the biggest sorrow of the Chinese people and the most unfortunate aspect of the Chinese nation.

 III.
 Ever-Changing Principles

-In one of the televised U.S. presidential debates in 2004, one presidential candidate said that one could change tactics when one needed to, but one should never change his “beliefs” or “core values,” otherwise “he is just not credible.”
-This statement really makes clear a general principle.
+In one of the televised U.S. presidential debates in 2004, one presidential candidate said that one could change tactics when one needed to, but one should never change his “beliefs” or “core values.”
+Otherwise, he is not credible.
+This statement makes clear a general principle.

 The Communist Party is a typical example.
 For instance, since its establishment 80 years ago, the CCP has held 16 national representative conventions and modified the Party Constitution 16 times.
 Over the five decades since it came to power, the CCP has made five major modifications to the Chinese Constitution.

 The ideal of the Communist Party is social equality leading to a communist society.
 Today, however, communist-controlled China has become a nation with the most serious economic inequalities in the world.
 Many CCP members have become extremely rich, while the country has 800 million living in poverty.